sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_02.rst

 That is, there is nothing *special* about the group means that you could not predict perfectly by knowing all the marginal means.
 And that is our null hypothesis, right there.
-The alternative hypothesit is that
+The alternative hypothesis is that

 | µ\ :sub:`rc` ≠ µ\ :sub:`..` + α\ :sub:`r` + β\ :sub:`c`